sbt/sbt-jmh/README.md

 Write your benchmarks in `src/main/scala`.
 They will be picked up and instrumented by the plugin.

-JMH has a very specific way of working (it generates loads of code), so you should prepare a separate project for for youe benchmarks.
+JMH has a very specific way of working (it generates loads of code), so you should prepare a separate project for your benchmarks.
 In it, just type `run` in order to run your benchmarks.
 All JMH options work as expected.
 For help type `run -h`.
 Another example of running it is:

 ```